tnsgh9603/tnsgh9603/README.md

 ## About Me

 * KPU, CE, junior.
-* A beginner who wants to be a Machine Engineer.
+* A beginner who wants to be a AI Engineer.
 * Currently interested in ML.
 * Passionate about Problem Solving.
 * Likes to apply what I have learned to real life.